mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 authors also provide a rigorous Monte-Carlo mathematical analysis of the reliability of TMR.
 One important takeaway from this is that the only way to make a system reliably redundant is to split it into multiple components, each of which is more reliable than the system as a whole.
-In the modern FPGA concept, this implies applying TMR at an RTL module level, although as we will soon see, more optimal and finer grained TMR can be applied.
+In the modern FPGA concept, this implies applying TMR at an Register Transfer Level (RTL) module level, although as we will soon see, more optimal and finer grained TMR can be applied.
 Although their Monte Carlo analysis shows that TMR dramatically improves reliability, they importantly show that as the number of modules $M$ in the computer system increases, the computer will eventually become less reliable.
 This is due to the fact that the voter circuits may not themselves be perfectly reliable, and is important to note for FPGA and ASIC designs which may instantiate hundreds or potentially thousands of modules.

 For ASICs, instead of triple modular redundancy, ASICs can be designed using rad-hardened CMOS process nodes or design techniques.
 Much has been written about rad-hardened microprocessors, of which many are deployed